Maritime Museum Breakfast Talk: Safer aquaculture and beaches

 Our coasts are at the ‘end of the pipe’ for discharge from local rivers and streams, so seawater quality is sometimes compromised by bacteria from land-based activities.
 This can affect the revenue of shellfish growing areas and close local beaches to public use.

 This breakfast talk will explore a forecasting tool developed by project lead Ben Knight and national experts from Cawthron Institute, NIWA & MetOcean Solutions Ltd, which provides a real-time ‘weather map’ prediction of bacteria in the sea.
+Lincoln Mackenzie, leading another team from Cawthron, will discuss two innovative tests that are simple, cost-effective and sensitive that can be used by public health agencies, the aquaculture industry and communities for early detection of harmful algal blooms (HABs).

 This event is free, but registration is required.